-Scores are automatically calculated using a computer generated compliance review program.
+Scores are automatically calculated using a computer-generated compliance review program.

-Provider records will be reviewed periodically at the provider's office.
+Provider records will be reviewed periodically at the provider's office or obtained from the provider's office for later review.
 Onsite visits are un-announced.
-If a reviewer (CLTC, Program Integrity or any other government entity) arrives at the provider's office to conduct a survey/visit and no one is there, the following sanctions will be imposed:
+If a reviewer (CLTC, Program Integrity or any other government entity) arrives at the provider's office to conduct a survey/visit and/or obtain records for a survey and no one is there, the following sanctions will be imposed:

-- First time thirty (30) day suspension of new referrals - Second time ninety (90) day suspension of new referrals - Third time contract termination employing qualified personnel, ensuring adequate staff education and employee evaluations.
-The provider agency shall notify SCDHHS within three (3) working days in the event of a change in the agency Administrator, address, phone number or an extended absence of the agency administrator.
+- First time thirty (30) day suspension of new referrals - Second time ninety (90) day suspension of new referrals - Third time contract termination